 written by Andrew Langley, photographed by Geoff Brightling & Geoff Dann

-Eyewitness books are packed with great information, pictures, diagrams and more – I recommend all their titles.
+Eyewitness non-fiction books for kids are packed with great information, pictures, diagrams and more – I recommend all their titles.
 We have several at our house and AJ and I both enjoy the information.

 Enter to win a copy of National Geographic Kids Almanac 2012.
 Imagination Soup’s official rules found here apply.
 Winner will be chosen at random.
 To enter, leave a comment below by June 13, 2011. *For an extra entry, follow National Geographic Kids Books on Twitter and leave a comment that you’re a follower and your twitter name.